 Reimbursement of authorized mileage for use of a personal vehicle by town officers and employees will be allowed at the then current Internal Service guidelines effective as of July 1 of each year.
+(Added 5/2003)

 In accordance with M.G.L.
-Chapter 41, section 106B, a Capital Improvement Planning Committee shall be appointed by the Board of Selectmen to be composed of the following: one member of the Advisory Board, one member of the Board of Selectmen, one member of the Planning Board, one member of the Treasurer's office, one member of the Brookfield School Committee (or its designee) and three or more members of the community holding no appointed or elected office in the town.
+Chapter 41, section 106B, a Capital Improvement Planning Committee shall be appointed by the Board of Selectmen to be composed of the following: one member of the Advisory Board, one member of the Board of Selectmen, the Treasurer one member of the Brookfield School Committee (or its designee) and three or more members of the community.
 The Town Accountant shall be an ex-officio member, having no right to vote.
 The committee shall elect its own officers.
-All members shall serve a term of one year beginning on the first of May of each year subsequent to the initial year of the creation of the committee.
+The community members shall serve staggered three year terms.
+For the first fiscal year after the adoption of this by-law as amended, the Board of Selectmen shall appoint one community member for a one-year term, one community member for a two-year term and one community member for a three-year term.
 The purpose of the committee shall be to study proposed capital outlays involving major non-recurring tangible assets and projects which:

-- 1) are purchased or undertaken at intervals of not less than five years - 2) have a useful life of at least five years - 3) cost over \$10,000
+- 1) are purchased or undertaken at intervals of not less than five years - 2) have a useful life of at least five years - 3) cost over \$5,000

 The committee shall prepare and submit to the Selectmen in February of each year an annual report recommending a Capital Improvement budget for the next fiscal year and a Capital Improvement Program including recommended capital improvements for the following five fiscal years.
 The Selectmen shall review and approve the report and submit it to the Annual Town Meeting for acceptance by the town.
-(Added 5/1997)
+(Added 5/1997) (Amended Nov.
+18, 2011)(AG Approval Dec.
+7, 2011)

-CHAPTER VI Contracts by Town Officers SECTION 1.
+CHAPTER VI Contracts by Town Officers